lacanoid/datalink/ROADMAP.md

 - show OS dir owner in `datalink.directory`
 - check  permissions in `curl_save()`
 - ✔︎ trigger on `dl_new_files` to check that files don't exist
-- ✔︎ files with ON UNLINK DELETE don't get deleted if the have not been linked first
+- ✔︎ files with ON UNLINK DELETE don't get deleted if they have not been linked first
 - `substr()` et al should throw a warning/error when file not found

 Maybe
 =====
+- token decoding in dlvalue (now in dlpreviouscopy and dlnewcopy)
 - ✔︎ perl function to read text file sequentialy and return a set of (i int,o bigint,line text)
 - add DLVALUE(uri, ...)
 - add DLVALUE(datalink)
 - support for data: URLs
+- content_type function
 - directory listing function, maybe called datalink.catalog()
 - ✔︎ add datalink.uri_get(datalink,...)
 - ✔︎ create explicit datalink.exists(datalink) function, or perhaps datalink.get_info(datalink)